mxxo/egs_mesh/src/example/input_mesh.md

 2. Write an `egsinp` file for your simulation
 3. Run the simulation and view the results

-Before creating a mesh, we have decide what we want to simulate.
-This can range from a single tetrahedron to a multi-million element mesh derived from a CAD file.
-For this example, we're going to simulate a cube of water.
+For this example, you're going to simulate a cube of water.
 The cube will have side lengths of 10cm for a total volume of 1000 cm³.

 <p align="center">
 	<img width="40%" src="./water_cube.png" alt="Water cube">